- Job Search Tips

 At Wahl & Case, we bring “umami” to work.
 Our consultancy puts people in career roles that keep them hungry for more.

-Kumiko Haraguchi, a (female) engineer in Japan wanted to learn more and be more, knowing that career advancement was in reach.
+Kumiko Haraguchi, an engineer in Japan wanted to learn more and be more, knowing that career advancement was in reach.
 In this series, we’ll talk about the career resources that helped Kumiko land a position as a front-end engineer at Paidy, a fast-growing online payment startup based in Tokyo.
 This is the third installment of the series–featuring the voice of Nonoka Kaneko, Consultant at Wahl & Case who worked closely with Kumiko in helping her achieve this career milestone at Paidy–the first being Kumiko’s inspiring success story shared through the perspective of Yan Fan, Co-founder & CTO of Code Chrysalis and the second perspective shared by Ken Izumi, VP of Engineering at Paidy Inc. Last but not least, the final installment of this series will feature Kumiko herself as she shares with us about her journey as an engineer.

 –Kumiko was placed at Paidy at the beginning of March this year.
 How is she finding her new role?